What is VDS? Complete Guide to Virtual Dedicated Servers

 Wondering “What is VDS?”
 It’s a powerful, flexible hosting solution that offers enhanced performance and control.
 We’re here to break down its key benefits, use cases, and help you make the right choice for your business.

-How Does VDS Work?
+How Does a VDS Server Work?

 A Virtual Dedicated Server (VDS) works by dividing one physical server into smaller, separate virtual servers.
 This is done using a technology called virtualization.